Dwolla/v2-ach-api-docs/source/includes/guides/Transfers.md

 `new_customer` contains the location of the newly created resource.

 ### Retrying verification
 If the data submitted failed verification, the `Customer` created will be placed into the `retry` state.
 This can happen if any information is miskeyed or invalid.
-Upon attempting verification, it is required to submit the customer's entire SSN.
+Upon retrying verification, it is required to submit the customer's entire SSN.

 ```ruby
 require 'dwolla_swagger'